In This Section

 Q: What is the patient population like?

-A: North Philadelphia is an ethnically-diverse area (including large latinx/Puerto Rican and black populations).
-It is also an economically depressed area which has been greatly affected by addiction and the opioid epidemic.
-In addition, Temple University attracts patients from the greater Philadelphia area.
-In short, the population we serve is diverse in many ways.
+A: North Philadelphia is a vibrant, ethnically diverse area with large Latinx/Puerto Rican and Black populations.
+The community faces significant economic challenges and has been deeply impacted by addiction and the opioid crisis.
+Temple University also draws patients from the greater Philadelphia area, resulting in a patient population that is diverse in many respects.

 Q: Is Philadelphia a good place to live?